-Emergency Management and Homeland Security of Texas A&M AgriLife Extension Service
+Emergency Management Programs of Texas A&M AgriLife Extension Service

-Entry of Texas A&M AgriLife Extension Service into the State Emergency Management Council (SEMC) in 2007 was an obvious break from the first responder culture in the council.
-Basically every member agency of the SEMC is designated as a first responder.
 Employees of Texas A&M AgriLife Extension Service are not first responders.
-Texas A&M AgriLife Extension functions to support certain Emergency Support Functions (ESF) led by key state agencies (see below) with its capabilities in subject matter expertise, mass media, volunteer development, public education, industry relations and county government and community networking strengths.
-Emergency educational programming utilizes a variety of formats including one-on-one contact, public meetings, demonstrations, web sites http://agnews.tamu.edu/drought , radio, television, electronic, and printed news releases.
+Texas A&M AgriLife Extension functions to support certain key state agencies (see below) with its capabilities in subject matter expertise, mass media, volunteer development, public education, industry relations and county government and community networking strengths.
+Emergency educational programming utilizes a variety of formats including one-on-one contact, public meetings, demonstrations, internet, radio, television, and printed news releases.

 Texas Forest Service – Wildfires